aneskurtovic/CountryCards-VanillaJS/README.md

 # Country Cards
 Simple webpage for showing basic informations about all countries using cards.
+This project was made as part of my university subject "Web design and development".
+Goal was to demonstrate some basic web design concepts, DOM manipulation and communication with external API's.

 Technologies used:
 - HTML5